PHOTOS: OSU newborns are ready to ‘Beat Michigan’

 DAYTON, Ohio (WDTN) — Newborns at The Ohio State University Wexner Medical Center are ready for the big game this Saturday.

-In preparation for the Ohio State Buckeyes vs. Michigan Wolverines match set to kick off at noon on Saturday, newborns at The Ohio State University Wexner Medical Center are wrapped in Beat Michigan swaddles.
+In preparation for the Ohio State Buckeyes vs. Michigan Wolverines match set to kick off at noon at Ohio Stadium, newborns at The Ohio State University Wexner Medical Center are wrapped in Beat Michigan swaddles.

 You can see the photos provided by The Ohio State University Wexner Medical Center here: